Jrm1/R-code-for-Honours-Project/README.md

 # R-code-for-Honours-Project
-This repository is part of the Appendix B. It serves as a companion to the reader.
+This repository is part of the Appendix A2.
+R-code for figures and empirical study.